 Importantly, this paper highlights the implications of cities organized as open systems when more and more resources are being imported into the system.
 Further, it encourages effective operations to maximize the use of limited resources.

-The paper aims to help tackle the global resource problem.
+Overall, the paper aims to help tackle the global resource problem.
 Specifically through the better use of existing resources available for sustainable development on a planet with finite carrying capacity.